jroc-hb/fallout1-ce-xbox/README.md

 # Special Thanks
 - Alexander Batalov for creating the Fallout1-ce project https://github.com/alexbatalov/fallout1-ce
 - The NXDK folks for creating a great SDK and answering my questions https://github.com/XboxDev/nxdk
-- Gleb Mazovetskiy (glebm) for his PR in the main Fallout1-ce repo that helped me fix the FMVs
+- Gleb Mazovetskiy (glebm) for his PRs in the main Fallout1-ce repo that helped me fix the FMVs and improve the controller support
 - THE XBOX SCENE at large for being awesome

 -----------------------------------------------